-Discover the two biggest things I've learned about referral partnerships and get tips on creating successful strategic referral relationships that will grow your freelance business.
+Discover two big lessons I've learned about referral partnerships and get tips on creating successful referral relationships that grow your business.

 Early on in my freelance career, I did a lot of networking and there was one woman who came to every single networking event and constantly pushed her marketing services on everyone in attendance.
 Her pushy approach felt a bit icky, but she talked a good game and as a freelance designer who offered graphic design and web design services, I was interested in getting to know freelance marketing consultants.